-- 11 Follow these steps to specify the file name, operating system, and language: - The existing Filename may appear already.
-If you would like to change it, do so now.
-For this example, we are using Winrar.exe. - b Specify the Operating System on which the application runs. - c Specify the Language for the application.
+- 11 Follow these steps to specify the file name, operating system, and language: - Specify a Filename for a new rule or change the Filename as desired for an existing rule.
+In this example, we use Winrar.exe. - b Specify the Operating System on which the application runs. - c Specify the Language for the application.